Legitimate Work From Home Jobs: 31 That Actually Pay

 - Expected job openings (for all training and development specialists)—80,400

-Art- and Design-Related Work-From-Home Jobs
+Art- and Design-Related Jobs That Can Often Be Done From Home

 Creative professionals often have access to remote-work opportunities.
 And many artists and designers are self-employed, which means that they can work from wherever they choose and also set their own hours.
 So if you have a budding creative streak and your goal is to work at home, then you may want to consider getting some formal art and design training.
 That way, you might qualify for vocations like these two examples: